johnlobster/spaNav/README.md

 # spaNav
-simple web to show navigation in single page app using links
+simple web app to show navigation in single page app using links

+### Under development